- Public Works

 Public Education & Participation

 Glendale understands that the public can be an integral part of their stormwater program and has developed several helpful brochures and offers a household hazardous waste collection program.
-Brochures are available at the Public Works Department counter and can be downloaded from this site.

 - After the Storm: A Guide for Businesses and Other Private Property Owners